hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/Technical details.md

 - https://github.com/tldraw/tldraw-v1 - tldraw v1 repo

-- https://github.com/yjs/y-redis - code from this package was used to add y-redis as a persistence to tldraw
+- https://github.com/yjs/y-redis - code from this package was used to add Redis as a persistence to tldraw

 - https://discord.com/invite/SBBEVCA4PG discord channel with open questions and answers